-While there are plenty of similarities between the accounting systems used by commercial businesses and Not-for-Profit Organizations (NPOs), the key difference lies in their sources of revenue.
+While there are plenty of similarities between the accounting systems used by commercial businesses and Nonprofit Organizations (NPOs), the key difference lies in their sources of revenue.
 In commercial business, revenue comes from sales or profits from investments.
-In NPOs, revenue is a combination of sales or investments plus contributions (which are usually so significant that without them, the organization would not be able to operate).
+In nonprofit organizations, revenue is a combination of sales or investments plus contributions (which are usually so significant that without them, the organization would not be able to operate).

 Deferral Method vs. The Fund Method